 - ECON 2013 Principles of Macroeconomics (S) - ECON 2023 Principles of Microeconomics (S)

-Select courses that will transfer to the college/university you plan to attend.
+Select two Business and IT courses or upper level Math courses that will transfer to the college/university you plan to attend.
+See Business and IT courses for complete list.